-Hammered Metal (pictured) and Brick and Mortar embossing folders
+Timber 3D (pictured) and Brick and Mortar embossing folders

 The Stamparatus is one of the most useful tools you can have in your collection.
 In short, it is designed to help you perfectly align images onto your cards.
 Additionally, it is great for making sure you get full ink coverage on your final stamp.
 If you have been stamping for any period of time you know it can be frustrating when the stamped image is partially faded.
 With the Stamparatus this problem is solved.
 The precise nature of this tool allows you stamp more than once in the exact same place if your ink coverage isn’t perfect the first time.

 Some notable features include: compatibility with red rubber cling AND photopolymer stamps, stabilizing magnets, two rulers for perfect alignment, large paper compatibility, hinges, and reversible plates.

 Watch the demonstration video from Stampin’ Up! below to see how awesome this product is!

 Alcohol-based coloring markers are often used by professionals in the art field.
 Stampin’ Up!’s version of them, Stampin’ Blends, are specifically designed to color coordinate with all their other paper products, inks, and embellishments.
 Advanced stampers have the opportunity to step up their colored images with streak free lines and added color depth when using these products.

 The markers are sold as a set, with a light and dark version, giving you the ability to use two shades of a common color.
 When I first started using these markers, I quickly became overwhelmed by the color choices.
 Buying them all at once is not reasonable so investigate what stamp sets you already have before taking the plunge.